Tailored Tackle’s 3 main rules for taking kids fishing to make for the best day of fishing. Hard-won lessons from years of teaching.

 Your plan is to get kids on fish, consistently.
 That means quantity over quality.
 If you are in Freshwater, you are in for a day filled with Panfish.
 If in Saltwater on Gulf to East Coast, a comparable, consistent bite should be sought after like Sea-Trout for In-Shore, or Cats and Whiting in the Surf.

 Step 3.)
 Do Your Research

 Find a smaller, manageable body of water that has plenty of the easy to target species discussed in Step 2.
-Visit your State’s Department of Natural Resources website and look up lakes in your area that have easy access: Minnesota DNR Example.
-Your State’s DNR website will often explain the species available, estimated abundance, regulations, as well as access points.
+Visit your state’s DNR website and look up lakes in your area that have easy access: Minnesota DNR Example.
+Your state’s DNR website will often explain the species available, estimated abundance, regulations, as well as access points.
 If going by shore, do your best to find public park access with bathrooms and other activities readily available.
-This can help alleviate unanticipated accidents as well as other options on a slow bite.
+This can help alleviate unanticipated accidents as well as providing other options if there is a slow bite.
 On your DNR’s website, make sure that what you are targeting is in season regardless of keeping any fish and also make sure you have the appropriate license.
-In many State’s, children under the age of 16 do not need a fishing license if the parent or guardian maintains appropriate documentation for themselves and is present.
-Be sure to check with your State’s rules and regulations and acquire adequate documention.
+In many states, children under the age of 16 do not need a fishing license if the parent or guardian maintains appropriate documentation for themselves and is present.
+Be sure to check with your state’s rules and regulations and acquire adequate documentation.